JuneEtoile/JuneEtoile.github.io/index.md

 - $L_0$ norm is used to count the number of non zeros entries.

-**Regularization** is mainly used to choose the prefered model. so that the model is neither underfitting (two simple model) nor overfitting (two complex model).
+**Regularization** is mainly used to choose a prefered model, so that the model is neither underfitting (too simple model) nor overfitting (too complex model).

 How to do it?
-It just add a penalty term to the objective function by controlling the **regularization's magnitude** (which is related to the model complexity, large magnitude of the regularization corresponds to complex model and vice versa) to control the model complexity.
+It just adds a **penalty term** to the objective function by controlling the **regularization's magnitude** (which is related to the model complexity, large magnitude of the regularization corresponds to complex model and vice versa) to control the model complexity.

 Both $L_1$ and $L_2$ regularizations help to sovle the overfitting problem in machine learning.